jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 ## Motivation

-The primary motivation for the proposal is to provide the dApp's that are building on the Aion blockchain with a common standard to implement fungible tokens.
+The primary motivation for the proposal is to provide the dApp's that are building on the Aion blockchain(AVM) with a common standard to implement fungible tokens.

 ## Non-Goals